How Our Tumbled Stone Mixtures Are Made

 Another Washing and Packaging

 When the stones arrive at our warehouse we wash them again by rinsing and allow them to air-dry.
-They are then handled with scoops, weight on government inspected scales, and placed in retail packages.
+They are then handled with scoops, weighed on government inspected scales, and placed in retail packages.
 If we see any damaged stones we remove them before they are packaged.
 The packaged stones are then stored in our warehouse, awaiting your order.

 Filling Special Orders by Color, Size, Shape